St Helena Tunnel: Australia’s First Synthetic Fiber Reinforced Road Tunnel

 Australia’s St Helena road tunnel was constructed as part of the AUD$862 million Tintenbar to Ewingsdale (T2E) upgrade project, which rehabilitated 16.3 km of the Pacific Highway.
 Baulderstone, now Lend Lease, was chosen as the Designer and Contractor for this project, which is jointly funded by the New South Wales and Federal governments.
 The full T2E project comprised;

 In an Australian first, the St Helena Tunnel used macro synthetic fiber as the primary reinforcement in the shotcrete lining of the tunnel.
-Given the long and successful use of macro synthetic fibers in Australian mines, no one on the project was surprised when these fibers performed incredibly well and met all performance specifications.
+Given the long and successful use of BarChip fiber in Australian mines, no one on the project was surprised when they performed well and met all performance specifications.

-St Helena Tunnel is the highlight of the T2E upgrade project.
+St Helena Tunnel was the highlight of the T2E upgrade project.
 Key tunnel details are;

 The tunnel was excavated primarily with the drill and blast method through high strength basalt rock as well as some deteriorated to weathered basalt and residual soil.
 Excavation was divided into three sections; heading, bench and invert.